thifranc/docs.wiki.raw/User---Overview.md

 Welcome to Liquid Investigations.

-The best way to enter the system is to start with the chat (Rocket.Chat).
-Follow the link, ignore the request to input a user and password, and just follow the blue line and `CLICK HERE TO GET IN!` and connect to the other users.
+The best way to enter the system is to start with the chat ([Rocket.Chat](https://github.com/liquidinvestigations/docs/wiki/User---Rocket.Chat)).

+Follow the link on the homepage, ignore the request to input a user and password, and just follow the blue line telling you to `CLICK HERE TO GET IN!` and connect to the other users.

-Getting back to this homepage you will be able to post your source documents in a file sharing app (Nextcloud).
+Getting back to this homepage you will be able to post your source documents in a file sharing app ([Nextcloud](https://github.com/liquidinvestigations/docs/wiki/User---Nextcloud)).
 That’s the same place where you will see all contacts for the users of this system.

-All documents you upload are indexed, and if needed OCRd, and made searchable in Hoover (under the Uploads collection).
+All documents you upload are indexed, and if needed OCRd, and made searchable in [Hoover](https://github.com/liquidinvestigations/docs/wiki/User---Hoover) (under the Uploads collection).

 Use Hoover for all other searches and ask your coordinator for permissions if you feel you deserve to see more collections.

-Activate your annotation powers and leave a mark on documents and findings with Hypothesis.
-If you need to take notes for yourself or for a team, use a pad (CodiMD).
+Activate your annotation powers and leave a mark on documents and findings with [Hypothesis](https://github.com/liquidinvestigations/docs/wiki/User---Hypothesis).

+If you need to take notes for yourself or for a team, use a pad ([CodiMD](https://github.com/liquidinvestigations/docs/wiki/User---CodiMD)).

-Detailed instructions on how to search, share, engage with others and keep an overview on where is what are in our Wiki system.
+Detailed instructions on how to search, share, engage with others and keep an overview on where is what are in our [Wiki](https://github.com/liquidinvestigations/docs/wiki/User---DokuWiki) system.
 That’s where our knowledge base is growing (yeah, like a wilde forest).

-Otherwise navigate in-between the apps clicking the liquid logo.
+Otherwise navigate in-between the apps clicking the liquid logo or the text `-> Liquid at work`.

+Here you have an overview of our [User Guide](https://github.com/liquidinvestigations/docs/wiki/User-Guide).